FractalAIResearchLabs/Fathom-R1/README.md

 | Model 2          | 66.8          | 83.33        | 50.94         | 73.33        | 33.7          | 40.00        |
 | Model 3          | 63.8          | 83.33        | 50.63         | 76.67        | 32.19         | 50.00        |

+**Ganit‑V1** demonstrates competitive performance across all datasets, improving over the original distill checkpoints and closely matching or surpassing other strong baselines in several settings.
+Its consistency across diverse mathematical domains highlights its balanced reasoning ability.

-Notably, we also observe out-of-domain improvement in **GPQA**, indicating that reinforcement learning on mathematics-focused datasets potentially facilitates generalization across diverse domains.
+Notably, we also observe out-of-domain improvement in **GPQA**, indicating that training on mathematics-focused datasets potentially facilitates generalization across diverse domains.

 #### ✅ GPQA Benchmark Comparison